International Admission and Student Route Sponsorship Policy

 3.1.
 There is no legal requirement for applicants or students to inform the University if they are pregnant or become pregnant whilst registered on a course or programme of study, including whilst on placement.
 However, applicants and students are strongly encouraged to disclose a pregnancy at the earliest opportunity (and preferably at least 15 weeks before the baby is due) as this will enable the University to put in place appropriate support measures known as “reasonable adjustments”, and this will be documented through a Student Pregnancy Support Plan (see section 4).
 Early notification is especially relevant for students following programmes that may involve potentially high risks to the student and/or the unborn child.

 3.2.
-Students should inform the Student Services Department, through the Student Services Helpzone Service; Helpzone staff will then offer immediate advice, and then liaise with both the Head of Student Wellbeing and the student’s academic department (normally through the student’s Personal Tutor or their Academic Supervisor).
+Students should inform the Student Centre who will offer advice and then liaise with both the Head of Student Wellbeing and the student’s academic department (normally through the student’s Personal Tutor or their Academic Supervisor).
 Permission to share the information on a need-to-know basis will be sought from the student.
 The student will also be signposted as appropriate for further sources of advice and support.

 3.3.
 The following factors will be considered when planning the appropriate support for students who disclose that they are pregnant: